 - 1/2 cup white onion, chopped

 - 1 tsp. dried oregano

 - 1 tsp. dried parsley

-Choose "Saute" setting on Breville Fast Slow Pro.
+- Choose "Saute" setting on pressure cooker.
 Add bacon, onion and garlic to cooker and saute until bacon starts to crisp and vegetables soften.
 Add ground beef and cook until no longer pink.

-Add remaining ingredients and mix well.
-Choose "Pressure Cooker" setting on Breville Fast Slow Pro and then select "Chili & Stew."
+- Add remaining ingredients and mix well.
+Choose "Pressure Cooker" setting and then select "Chili & Stew."
 Close and lock lid and start cooker.
-Sauce will pressure cook for 20 minutes.
+Alternatively, set pressure cooker to cook at high pressure for 20 minutes.